Skip to content

 The command's technical implementation involves:

-• File Parsing: It reads and parses the XML content of both the source package.xml and the filter package.xml.
+• File Parsing: It reads and parses the XML content of the source package.xml and optionally the filter package.xml.

-• Content Comparison and Filtering: It compares the metadata types and members defined in both files.
-Components found in the filter package.xml are excluded from the output.
+• Content Comparison and Filtering: It compares the metadata types and members defined in both sources.
+Components found in the filter are excluded from the output.

 • XML Building: After filtering, it rebuilds the XML structure for the new package.xml file.